 Required Operating Policies and Procedures

-§602.22 Substantive change.
+§602.22 Substantive changes and other reporting requirements.

-(a) If the agency accredits institutions, it must maintain adequate substantive change policies that ensure that any substantive change to the educational mission, program, or programs of an institution after the agency has accredited or preaccredited the institution does not adversely affect the capacity of the institution to continue to meet the agency's standards.
-The agency meets this requirement if—
+(a) If the agency accredits institutions, it must maintain adequate substantive change policies that ensure that any substantive change to the institution’s or program's mission after the agency has accredited or preaccredited the institution does not adversely affect the capacity of the institution to continue to meet the agency's standards.
+The agency meets this requirement if -

-(1) The agency requires the institution to obtain the agency's approval of the substantive change before the agency includes the change in the scope of accreditation or preaccreditation it previously granted to the institution;
+(1) The agency requires the institution to obtain the agency's approval of the substantive change before the agency includes the change in the scope of accreditation or preaccreditation it previously granted to the institution; and

-(2) The agency's definition of substantive change includes at least the following types of change:
+(2) The agency's definition of substantive change covers high-impact, high-risk changes, including at least the following -

-(i) Any change in the established mission or objectives of the institution(ii) Any change in the legal status, form of control, or ownership of the institution.
+(i) Any substantial change in the established mission or objectives of the institution or its programs.

-(iii) The addition of courses or programs that represent a significant departure from the existing offerings of educational programs, or method of delivery, from those that were offered when the agency last evaluated the institution.
+(ii) Any change in the legal status, form of control, or ownership of the institution.

-(iv) The addition of programs of study at a degree or credential level different from that which is included in the institution's current accreditation or preaccreditation
+(iii) The addition of programs that represent a significant departure from the existing offerings or educational programs, or method of delivery, from those that were offered when the agency last evaluated the institution.

-(v) A change from clock hours to credit hours.
+(iv) The addition of graduate programs by an institution that previously offered only undergraduate programs or certificates.

-(vi) A substantial increase in the number of clock or credit hours awarded for successful completion of a program.
+(v) A change in the way an institution measures student progress, including whether the institution measures progress in clock hours or credit-hours, semesters, trimesters, or quarters; or uses time-based or non-time based methods.

-(vii) If the agency's accreditation of an institution enables the institution to seek eligibility to participate in title IV, HEA programs, the entering into a contract under which an institution or organization not certified to participate in the title IV, HEA programs offers more than 25 percent of one or more of the accredited institution's educational programs.
+(vi) A substantial increase in the number of clock hours or credit hours awarded, or an increase in the level of credential awarded, for successful completion of one or more programs.